sebastien/select.js/README.md

 ```

 Select is a small subset of jQuery's functions implemented for DOM and SVG
 nodes, and targetting modern browsers.
+It is a thing wrapper around HTML5
-As it uses strict CSS-3 selector
+DOM & SVG APIs.
+It uses strict CSS-3 selector
-query so won't work as a drop-in replacement to jQuery.
+query, and as such won't work as a drop-in replacement to jQuery, but will
+make a transition easier.

 We use it internally at [FFunction](http://ffctn.com) as most of the extra features present
 in jQuery (events, promises, requests, animations) are already handled
 by our specialized modules, and that jQuery does not work well for SVG
 nodes, which we manipulate a lot.

+That being said, jQuery dramatically
+improved the quality of the Web as an environment, and it definitely
+enabled us to focus on creating great applications.
+[Things have changed](http://youmightnotneedjquery.com/)
+for the better now, and we don't need so much of a compatibilitjQueryy layer
+anymore.

 The functions currently implemented are the following, available withing
 the `modules.select` object (which you should alias to `$`).